helenbeatriz/Project2-Hangman/README.md

 As a user, I want a Keyboard so I can see the letters I inserted when guessing the word.
 As a user, I want reset button so that I restart the game when I finish playing it.
 As a user, I want a visual representation of a Hangman that parts of his body is added for each incorrect letter guess.
--When the user opens the application
+-When the user opens the application its expected that he/she opens the rules section and then play the game click ok 'play', the keyboard is going to show up once that is done.

 ### Wireframes
 ![Game](/assets/images/hangamanwire.png)

 This is how I was planning my website to look like.
 <br>